 How David Letterman built a successful career.
 Explore key moments that defined the journey.

-Since 1981, David Letterman has received 52 Emmy Award nominations as a performer, producer, or part of a writing team, winning two Daytime Emmys and ten Primetime Emmys.
+Since 1981, David Letterman has been nominated for 52 Emmy Awards throughout his career as a performer, producer, or writer, winning two Daytime Emmys and ten Primetime Emmys.

-On May 2, 1989, Oprah Winfrey appeared on David Letterman's Late Night show on NBC, leading to a 16-year feud between the two.
+On May 2, 1989, Oprah Winfrey appeared on David Letterman's show when he was hosting NBC's Late Night.
+After this appearance, the two had a 16-year feud.

 In 1991, David Letterman started his production company, Worldwide Pants Incorporated, which produced his show and several others.

-In 1996, David Letterman appeared as himself in "The Abstinence" episode of the sitcom Seinfeld.
+In 1996, David Letterman appeared in "The Abstinence" episode of the sitcom Seinfeld.

-In 1996, David Letterman provided the voice for Butt-head's father in the animated film Beavis and Butt-Head Do America.
+In 1996, David Letterman provided the voice for Butt-head's father in the animated film Beavis and Butt-Head Do America, credited as Earl Hofert.

 In 1999, David Letterman appeared as himself in the Andy Kaufman biopic Man on the Moon.

-On February 21, 2000, after recovering from heart surgery, David Letterman revived the late-night talk show tradition of guest hosts.
-He then brought the doctors and nurses who participated in his surgery and recovery on stage when he returned to the show.
+On February 21, 2000, David Letterman returned to the Late Show after recovering from heart surgery.
+He brought many of the doctors and nurses who had participated in his surgery and recovery on stage.

-From 2001 through 2011, the Letterman Foundation for Courtesy and Grooming (LFCG) donated over $9.2 million to various foundations and organizations.
+According to LFCG's tax returns, from 2001 through 2011, LFCG donated a total of over $9.2 million to various foundations and other organizations.

-Since at least 2001, the DL Foundation, founded in 1993, was known as the American Foundation for Courtesy and Grooming.
+Since at least 2001, the DL Foundation, whose president and primary contributor was David Letterman, was known as the American Foundation for Courtesy and Grooming.

-In March 2002, as David Letterman's contract with CBS neared expiration, ABC offered him the time slot for the news program Nightline with Ted Koppel, but Letterman declined and resigned with CBS.
+In March 2002, as David Letterman's contract with CBS neared expiration, ABC offered him the time slot for Nightline with Ted Koppel.
+He considered the offer but ultimately re-signed with CBS.

-On December 1, 2005, Oprah Winfrey made her first appearance on The Late Show with David Letterman following the ending of her feud with Letterman, earning the show its highest demo numbers since.
+On December 1, 2005, Oprah Winfrey appeared on CBS's Late Show with David Letterman after ending her feud with Letterman.

-On December 2, 2005, Oprah Winfrey appeared on CBS's Late Show with David Letterman, ending their 16-year feud in what Letterman jokingly called "the Super Bowl of Love".
+On December 2, 2005, Oprah Winfrey appeared on CBS's Late Show with David Letterman in an event Letterman jokingly called "the Super Bowl of Love", signaling the end of their 16-year feud.

-In 2005, it was revealed that Johnny Carson occasionally sent jokes to David Letterman for his monologue, which Letterman used and then did a Carson golf swing.
+In early 2005, it was revealed that Johnny Carson occasionally sent jokes to David Letterman, who used them in his monologue.
+Letterman would do a characteristic Carson golf swing after delivering one of his jokes.

-On December 4, 2006, CBS announced that David Letterman signed a new contract to host the Late Show with David Letterman through the fall of 2010.
+On December 4, 2006, CBS revealed that David Letterman signed a new contract to host Late Show with David Letterman through the fall of 2010.

-In February 2007, David Letterman and Oprah Winfrey appeared together in a Late Show promo during CBS's coverage of Super Bowl XLI, with Letterman wearing a Peyton Manning jersey and Winfrey a Brian Urlacher jersey.
+In February 2007, Oprah Winfrey and David Letterman appeared together in a Late Show promo aired during CBS's coverage of Super Bowl XLI.
+Letterman wore a Peyton Manning jersey, while Winfrey wore a Brian Urlacher jersey.

-In March 2007, Adam Sandler, who had been scheduled to be the lead guest, served as a guest host on the Late Show while David Letterman was ill with a stomach virus.
+In March 2007, Adam Sandler, who was scheduled to be a guest, served as a guest host while David Letterman was ill with a stomach virus.

-On September 7, 2007, David Letterman visited Ball State University in Muncie, Indiana, for the dedication of the David Letterman Communication and Media Building, a $21 million facility named in his honor.
-He gave an emotional speech about his college struggles and his late father.
+On September 7, 2007, David Letterman visited Ball State University for the dedication of the David Letterman Communication and Media Building.
+The $21 million facility opened for the 2007 fall semester, and Letterman delivered an emotional speech.

 On September 10, 2007, David Letterman made his first appearance on The Oprah Winfrey Show at Madison Square Garden in New York City.

-In December 2007, Worldwide Pants independently negotiated its own contract with the Writers Guild of America, East, allowing Letterman, Craig Ferguson, and their writers to return to work during the union strike.
+In December 2007, Worldwide Pants received attention for independently negotiating its own contract with the Writers Guild of America, East, allowing Letterman, Craig Ferguson, and their writers to return to work during the strike.

-In 2007, Forbes magazine reported that David Letterman earned $40 million a year.
+According to a 2007 article in Forbes magazine, David Letterman earned $40 million a year.

-In 2007, Late Show went off air for eight weeks because of the Writers Guild of America strike.
+In 2007 Late Show with David Letterman went off air for eight weeks during November and December because of the Writers Guild of America strike.

-On January 7, 2008, David Letterman shaved off his beard on the Late Show, which he had grown in solidarity with the Writers Guild strike.
+On January 7, 2008, David Letterman's beard, grown in solidarity with the Writers Guild of America strike, was shaved off during the show.

 In June 2009, David Letterman's Worldwide Pants and CBS reached an agreement to continue the Late Show until at least August 2012.

-On October 5, 2009, David Letterman publicly apologized to his wife and staff on his show following reports of an affair.
+On October 5, 2009, David Letterman publicly apologized to his wife and staff on his show for his affair.

-From 2001 through 2011, the Letterman Foundation for Courtesy and Grooming (LFCG) donated over $9.2 million to various foundations and organizations.
+According to LFCG's tax returns, from 2001 through 2011, LFCG donated a total of over $9.2 million to various foundations and other organizations.

 In 2011, David Letterman became the first recipient of the Johnny Carson Award for Comedic Excellence at The Comedy Awards.

-In 2011, the American Foundation for Courtesy and Grooming assumed its current name, the Letterman Foundation for Courtesy and Grooming (LFCG).
+In 2011, the American Foundation for Courtesy and Grooming, whose president and primary contributor was David Letterman, assumed the name The Letterman Foundation for Courtesy and Grooming.

-In April 2012, CBS announced that it had extended its contract with David Letterman through 2014.
+In April 2012, CBS announced it had extended its contract with David Letterman through 2014.

 On May 29, 2012, David Letterman appeared as a guest on CNN's Piers Morgan Tonight, interviewed by Regis Philbin.